Supersymmetry and Hodge theory on Sasakian and Vaisman manifolds: Supersymmetry on Sasakian manifolds

 We proved that $\Delta_1$ commutes with the even part of $\goth q$.
 By duality and complex conjugation, to prove \eqref{_Delta_1_Equation_} it would suffice to prove only one of these relations, say, $\{d_1,\Delta_1\}= -\frac 12 d_1^c(1)$.
 This equation follows from \eqref{_Kodaira_rel_Sasakian_Equation_}, \eqref{_commutators_v_} (i.e. (iv) and (v) of this theorem) and \ref{_d^2neq0_super_Claim_}:

 We finished the proof of \ref{_susy_Sasa_Theorem_}. \endproof

 {\bf Acknowledgment:} L.O. thanks IMPA (Rio de Janeiro) and HSE (Mos\-cow) for financial support and excellent research environment during the preparation of this paper.
 Both authors thank P.-A. Nagy for useful discussions.
+We are grateful to Richard Eager for the reference to \cite{_Schmude_} and to Nikita Klemyatin for pointing out some errors in a first version of the paper.
+Many thanks to the referee and the editor for very useful comments.

 {

 }

 {